Information about yellow fever disease, vaccines and recommendations for vaccination from the Australian Immunisation Handbook

 BCG (bacille Calmette–Guérin) vaccine

-MMR (measles-mumps-rubella) vaccine should not be co-administered with yellow fever vaccine.
-One Brazilian study suggested that co-administration of these vaccines resulted in lower seroconversion rates to the vaccine antigens than when the vaccines were given at least 4 weeks apart.8 More studies are needed to determine the clinical significance of this finding.
+One Brazilian study suggested that co-administration of yellow fever and MMR vaccines resulted in lower seroconversion rates to the vaccine antigens than when the vaccines were given at least 4 weeks apart.8 More studies are needed to determine the clinical significance of this finding.
 See Immunogenicity in children in Vaccine information.

 Contraindications and precautions